Increasing Greenhouses Gases Are Warming the Planet

 Scientists attribute the global warming trend observed since the mid-20th century to the human expansion of the "greenhouse effect"1 — warming that results when the atmosphere traps heat radiating from Earth toward space.

-On Earth, human activities are changing the natural greenhouse.
-Over the last century the burning of fossil fuels like coal and oil has increased the concentration of atmospheric carbon dioxide (CO2).
-This happens because the coal or oil burning process combines carbon with oxygen in the air to make CO2.
-To a lesser extent, the clearing of land for agriculture, industry, and other human activities has increased concentrations of greenhouse gases.
+Over the last century, burning of fossil fuels like coal and oil has increased the concentration of atmospheric carbon dioxide (CO2).
+This increase happens because the coal or oil burning process combines carbon with oxygen in the air to make CO2.
+To a lesser extent, clearing of land for agriculture, industry, and other human activities has increased concentrations of greenhouse gases.

-Indeed, studies show that solar variability has played a role in past climate changes.
-For example, a decrease in solar activity coupled with an increase in volcanic activity is thought to have helped trigger the Little Ice Age between approximately 1650 and 1850, when Greenland cooled from 1410 to the 1720s and glaciers advanced in the Alps.
+Studies show that solar variability has played a role in past climate changes.
+For example, a decrease in solar activity coupled with increased volcanic activity helped trigger the Little Ice Age.

 But several lines of evidence show that current global warming cannot be explained by changes in energy from the Sun:

-- Since 1750, the average amount of energy coming from the Sun either remained constant or increased slightly.
+- Since 1750, the average amount of energy from the Sun either remained constant or decreased slightly3.

-- If the warming were caused by a more active Sun, then scientists would expect to see warmer temperatures in all layers of the atmosphere.
-Instead, they have observed a cooling in the upper atmosphere, and a warming at the surface and in the lower parts of the atmosphere.
-That's because greenhouse gases are trapping heat in the lower atmosphere.
+- If a more active Sun caused the warming, scientists would expect warmer temperatures in all layers of the atmosphere.
+Instead, they have observed a cooling in the upper atmosphere and a warming at the surface and lower parts of the atmosphere.
+That's because greenhouse gases are slowing heat loss from the lower atmosphere.

 - Climate models that include solar irradiance changes can’t reproduce the observed temperature trend over the past century or more without including a rise in greenhouse gases.